Shan). Wu Tai Shan can be reached by train from the South through TaiYuan, or from the North through Datong, both in Shanxi Province.

 Found it at ChinaReport.com

-As an important outpost and strategic strongpoint it was immediatly rebuilt (1652 AD) by the newly established Ching Dynasty (Shu Tzi reign period).
-Only after the introduction of trains and railroads in China during the last throws of the Ching Dynasty and the connection of Datong to China's railway system (Ping-Shui R.R.), the position of the city changed once more.
+Only after the introduction of trains and railroads in China during the last throws of the Qing Dynasty and the connection of Datong to China's railway system (Ping-Shui R.R.), the position of the city changed once more.
 Datong grew in size and became an industrial city and transportation hub of raw materials (Coal mainly) and machinery.

 During the Japanese Invasion and occupation, first of Manchuria, and following of